 That's all he did.

-I I actually thought yesterday that there was a good point that was made by the president himself.
+I actually thought yesterday that there was a good point that was made by the president himself.

-I I don't think Vladimir Putin wanted the military buildup and the tough, you know, confrontational talk of Donald Trump on the world stage.
+I don't think Vladimir Putin wanted the military buildup and the tough, you know, confrontational talk of Donald Trump on the world stage.

 Well, I think that's right, Sean.

-And and just to further underlie the role that Steele played in this, um, if you go through the testimony, the thing that stands out, Sean, is that not only did Simpson have opinions on Trump, he had opinions on the Hillary Clinton email investigation.
+And just to further underlie the role that Steele played in this, if you go through the testimony, the thing that stands out, Sean, is that not only did Simpson have opinions on Trump, he had opinions on the Hillary Clinton email investigation.

-And in his testimony, he talks about the fact that he can't believe that the FBI is considering in October reopening the investigation, uh, that this is political manipulation.
+And in his testimony, he talks about the fact that he can't believe that the FBI is considering in October reopening the investigation, that this is political manipulation.

-At some point they cut off communications with the FBI because of concern.
+At some point, they cut off communications with the FBI because of concern.

 It was to do the bidding of his client, which was the Hillary Clinton campaign, whether it was a Russian dossier or whether it was trying to undermine any kind of Clinton investigation by the FBI as well.